Gail Laughlin

 Abbie "Gail" Hill Laughlin (May 7, 1868 – March 13, 1952) was an American lawyer, suffragist, an expert for the United States Industrial commission, and a member of the Maine State Senate.
 She was the first woman from Maine to practice law.
-She was the National Vice Chair of the women’s suffrage movement and the President of the National Federation of Business and Professional Women’s Clubs.
+She was the National Vice Chair of the women's suffrage movement and the President of the National Federation of Business and Professional Women's Clubs.
 She was posthumously inducted into the Maine Women's Hall of Fame in 1991.

 Early years

-Gail Laughlin was born in Robbinston, Maine to Robert Laughlin and Elizabeth (Stuart) Laughlin.
+Gail Laughlin was born in Robbinston, Maine, to Robert Laughlin and Elizabeth (Stuart) Laughlin.
 She was one of nine children.
-Her mother was from St. Stephen, New Brunswick and her father was from Belfast, Ireland.
-Her father passed at the age of 56 in 1876, leaving her mother and six siblings behind, as two died in infancy.
-The family returned to Laughlin’s mother’s hometown of St. Stephen, New Brunswick for financial support from extended family.
-In 1880, the family relocated to Portland, Maine where Laughlin's eldest brother was working as a clerk.
+Her mother was from St. Stephen, New Brunswick, and her father was from Belfast, Ireland.
+Her father died aged 56 in 1876, leaving her mother and six siblings behind, as two died in infancy.
+The family returned to Laughlin's mother's hometown of St. Stephen for financial support from extended family.
+In 1880, the family relocated to Portland, Maine, where Laughlin's eldest brother was working as a clerk.
 With the financial support of her brothers, Gail Laughlin was able to attend Portland High School.

 Education

-Laughlin graduated from Portland High School in 1886 honors.
+Laughlin graduated from Portland High School in 1886 with honors.
 She received the Brown Medal award for earning the highest grades of all the girls in her graduating class.
 She was awarded a partial scholarship to Colby College, but could not afford to attend.
 She entered the workforce and began saving for Wellesley College, her dream school.

 Laughlin's first job was working at a china imports office as a bookkeeper where she made four dollars a week.
 After saving enough money, she began to attend Wellesley College.
 There, she started and was president of the Agora Society that focused on expanding students knowledge on politics.
 Before graduation, she gave a speech to members of the Agora Society on the Wilson tariff bill that was published on the front cover of the American Economist by the Home Market Bulletin.
 She received fifty dollars for the publication that would go towards furthering her education.
 In 1894, Laughlin received a Bachelor of Arts degree from Wellesley.
 After her graduation, she was offered a job working as an editorial writer for the American Economist.
 This job allowed her to save money and pursue her dreams of working in law and politics.

 After working at the American Economist for two years, Gail saved enough money to apply to Cornell Law School.
 During her interview with the school she was told that she would only be accepted if there were open seats that men could not occupy.
 She and three other females were accepted to Cornell Law School in 1896 with their 123 male classmates.
 Two years later, in 1898, she graduated from Cornell Law School with an LL.B.
 Gail Laughlin passed the New York bar exam in 1899 and opened her first law office in 1900.